 In the OSI model, an MO Service as defined in MAL is at the application layer (7).
 Consequently, it can be layered over any lower-level protocols by specifying the details of the encoding and transport technology used.
 The abstract MAL must be bound to a data representation and a transport binding in order to provide a deployable service, but different bindings will typically not directly interoperate.
 The MAL defines a process for different choices of bindings to be connected by using a protocol matching bridge.

-Regardless of which of the deployment three deployment cases that are adopted (see Section 5 for details) all of the communications between MO terrestrial services and the spacecraft and SOIS onboard devices will utilize other CCSDS services for space link communications, cross support access and control of ground station communications assets, space internetworking services (where employed), and other services like navigation, radiometric, security that are defined elsewhere in CCSDS.
+Regardless of which of the three deployment cases that are adopted (see Section 5 for details) all of the communications between MO terrestrial services and the spacecraft and SOIS onboard devices will utilize other CCSDS services for space link communications, cross support access and control of ground station communications assets, space internetworking services (where employed), and other services like navigation, radiometric, security that are defined elsewhere in CCSDS.
 For details of how all of those other CCSDS services and protocols work see Space Communications Cross Support--Architecture Requirements Document, reference [9].